fortythreesam/FourthYearProject/report/report.md

 #### 2.3.2 Peak Signal To Noise Ratio (PSNR)

 The PSNR is used as a quality measure when evaluating images.
 It represents the ratio between the average difference in pixel values and the maximum possible signal.
-It's particularly useful due to its low complexity which suits its use as a fitness function.
+It is particularly useful due to its low complexity which suits its use as a fitness function.

 $$PSNR = 10\log_{10}{{(2^n - 1)^2}\over{\sqrt{MSE}}}$$